 SEO boils down to two main things: content and backlinks.
 But first, let's discuss the core of SEO: keywords and keyword research.

-Keywords are the bread and butter of SEO for counselors and psychologists.
+Keywords are the bread and butter of SEO for counselors, psychologists, and psychiatrists.
 After you identify keywords that your dream clients are searching for, you can ramp up your SEO efforts.

 We recommend finding long-tail keywords, which are keywords that are typically longer in length and more specific.
 Why?
 Because the search is specific, we can assume that the person searching those long-tail keywords knows what they are looking for precisely and are ready to hire now.